Sterling Highway Safety Corridor Study: Sterling to Soldotna

 When the study is complete, the team will have environmental analysis, a summary of public and agency comments, a preliminary decision document outlining alternatives, and a preliminary engineering report for the preferred alternative.

 The project team has completed preliminary traffic and safety analysis for the Sterling Highway between Sterling and Soldotna.
-Sharing the results of this analysis is the next step of the project.
-There will be a public meeting on Tuesday, December 10, from 5 to 7 p.m. at the Kenai Peninsula Assembly Chambers to discuss the results and talk about finding solutions to safety and capacity concerns.
+Sharing the results of this analysis and getting input on the design alternatives is the next step of the project.
+The December 10, 2013 public meeting graphics, including the design alternatives can be found on this website.